Rail-first France

 France without a car: choose what still works

 A no-car France trip is not a weaker version of a road trip.
 It is a different itinerary design problem.
 Paris is the safest car-free base, Loire can work when the town and chateau choices are disciplined, and Aix-en-Provence can work as a Provence city base with controlled day trips.
-Dordogne should not be sold as no-car friendly until the base, transfers, caves, villages, and market days are solved in detail.
+Choose Dordogne only when the exact base, transfers, caves, villages, and market days work without driving.

 I